Rack-Robotics/docs/docs/wire-tool-v1.1/user-manual/index.md

 ![Tool_Mount_Assm](images/ASSM_Tool_Mount_1.png)
 ![Tool_Mount_Assm](images/ASSM_Tool_Mount_2.png)
+### Ground Wire

 **NOTE.** The grounding wire ring terminal must be installed with the *lower M5x16 BHCS* at this point.
 It is important that you install the grounding stap on the lower position as that is the only hole on the endoskeleton that has not been anodized.
 An anodized layer will prevent grounding of the frame.

+Grounding is done for safety and EMI reduction.

 ![Tool_Mount_Assm](images/ASSM_Tool_Mount_3.png)
 ![Tool_Mount_Assm](images/ASSM_Tool_Mount_4.png)